 The first step is to check the pressure regulator to see if it is malfunctioning.
 Attach a pressure gauge at the end of the line and see what pressure you have.
 If the pressure is above or more than the pre-set limit of the 25 PSI pressure regulator, then the problem is with the pressure regulator.

-You also may have used a faulty, incorrect, or worn punch and the drippers or micro sprinklers are not installed properly.
+You also may have used a faulty, incorrect, or worn punch tool, causing the drippers or micro sprinklers to be installed improperly.

 Why do I have clogged drippers and what steps can I take to clear them?

 To prevent the drippers or micro sprinklers from plugging make sure to use a proper filter.
 If you do find clogged drippers, here is something to try: first install a filter with a minimum of 150 mesh.
 Second, open the end of the line and flush the line after adding a filter, then pressurize the system and while the water is on, hold your finger over the dripper outlet for a few seconds.
 This “back flushing” will usually work.

 What steps to take if the drippers and micro sprinklers have calcium deposits (white color buildup)?

 You have hard water that may need a treatment.
 Option 1 is to add a fertilizer injector and to inject a solution to clean the system.
 You also can remove the dripper or micro sprinkler from the line and soak for 24 hours in a chlorine solution.

 Drip tape is a flat tape with drippers pre-inserted in a spacing of 12″ to 18″.
 The drip tape expands when filled with water and is ideal for use in vegetable gardens for row crops, or where total saturation of coverage is desired.
 The drip tape is used with special drip tape fittings.
 Drip tape fittings are different in design from those used with drip tubing in that they work with a twisting lock device rather than with compression.